RunJiaJi/MagCluster/README.md

 ```

 #### MGCs screening
 MGC_Screen module retrieves MGC-containing contigs/scaffolds in GenBank files.

-As magnetosome genes are always physically clustered in MTB genomes, MGC_Screen identify MGC based on the number of magnetosome genes gathered.
+ As magnetosome genes are always physically clustered in MTB genomes, MGC_Screen uses ‘magnetosome’ as the keyword searching for magnetosome genes in the ‘product’ column under ‘CDS’ field of a GenBank file and identify MGC based on the number of magnetosome genes gathered.

 Three parameters involved in MGC screening, `--contiglength`, `--windowsize` and `--threshold` (see below).
 You can adjust them according to needs.

 For each genome, MGC_Screen produces two files as output: a *GenBank file of putative MGCs containing contigs* and a *csv file summarizing all putative magnetosome protein sequences*.
 ```bash